2018 FIFA World Cup final

 France took the lead through a controversial free kick that led to an own goal by Mario Mandžukić in the 18th minute – the first own goal in a World Cup final – before Ivan Perišić equalised 10 minutes later with a low shot into the corner of the goal.
 Shortly afterwards, France were awarded a penalty when Pitana ruled that Perišić had deliberately handled the ball.
-The decision resulted from a consultation with the video assistant referee, which was in use for the first time in a World Cup at the 2018 tournament.
+The decision resulted from a consultation with the video assistant referee (VAR), which was in use for the first time in a World Cup at the 2018 tournament.
 The decision was criticised by some pundits such as Alan Shearer, who labelled it "ridiculous", while others such as Chris Waddle thought it was correct.
 Antoine Griezmann scored to give France a 2–1 half-time lead.
 They extended that lead in the 59th minute, when Paul Pogba scored at the second attempt after Croatia defender Dejan Lovren had blocked his initial shot.
 Kylian Mbappé scored from outside the penalty area to make it 4–1, becoming the second teenager to score in a World Cup final (after Pelé in 1958).
 In the 69th minute, Mandžukić capitalized on a Hugo Lloris error to score a second for Croatia.
 The final score was 4–2 to France.

 France's win was their second World Cup title, following their victory in 1998, which they hosted.
 Griezmann was named the man of the match, while Croatia's Luka Modrić was awarded the Golden Ball as FIFA's outstanding player of the tournament.
-The final was the highest-scoring World Cup final since 1966.
-France's manager, Didier Deschamps, reflected on his own experience as captain of the 1998 French team, saying "that adventure is linked to these players' adventure.
-I had the immense privilege to live through this 20 years ago, and in France, but what the players have just done is just as beautiful, just as powerful."
-His Croatian counterpart, Zlatko Dalić, congratulated France on their win, but was critical of the penalty decision, saying "you don't give a penalty like that in a World Cup final".

-The 2018 FIFA World Cup final was the first (and as of 2022, the most recent) final since 2002 not to go into extra time or penalties.
+The final was the highest-scoring World Cup final since 1966 and currently the only final since 2002 to end in regulation time.